-To start you on your path, we offer both a major and a minor in German that the majority of our students pair with courses of study in economics, business administration, accounting, natural sciences and others.
-We offer an engaging mix of cultural opportunities through our active German Club while in Lexington, and more still with our many study abroad options in Berlin and Bayreuth, Germany, and Graz, Austria.
+We offer a major and a minor in German that most students pair with courses in economics, business administration, accounting, natural sciences and others.
+We offer a mix of cultural opportunities through our active German Club and study abroad options in Berlin and Bayreuth, Germany, and Graz, Austria.

 All German Department courses help satisfy foundation and distribution requirements, and we have many course offerings in English that are open to students who may not be studying the German language.
 No previous knowledge of German is necessary to be a minor or a major.

 Both the German major and minor allow you to explore a broader context by taking courses from across the curriculum that will count toward your degree in German, in fields that include law, art history, philosophy and digital humanities,

 The Jim Stump Prize honors a devoted alumnus of the Class of 1953.
 It is awarded annually at the discretion of the Department of German and Arabic to an undergraduate of exceptional achievement in German.

 The James S. Wood Prize in German is awarded annually to honor an alumnus of the Class of 1965 who was killed in Vietnam.

 The Rising Star Award is given to a student at the beginning of his or her academic career who promises to shine in the future as a German major or minor.